Section 1 - The Church and Building Law

 Additional requirements that apply to buildings with specified systems:

 The purpose of the Resource Management Act is to promote the sustainable management of natural and physical resources.
-This is mainly achieved by the requirement for territorial authorities to prepare plans to help them manage the environment in their area.
+This is mainly achieved through the requirement that territorial authorities prepare plans to help them manage the environment in their area.
 It is the District Plan that dictates what you can or cannot do with the land on which you intend to build.

 This may affect your organisation or parish as Resource Consent may be needed when a building project contravenes a permitted activity, for example, wishing to locate a building closer to the boundary than permitted on the District Plan.